VJ-Varanasi/personal-website/content/learning/guides/index.md

 ---
 title: Statistics Guides and References
-summary: "Some miscellaneous practical guides and references for model building, data analysis, and machine learning"
+summary: "A practical guide and references for model building, data analysis, and machine learning"
 tags:
   - Data Science
 # date: '2016-04-27T00:00:00Z'